Completing coursework at another college after your first semester at Cortland

 - Requests to enroll in more than the maximum for any term (including Cortland enrollment) is considered a course overload and requires associate dean approval

 Transfer Credit and Retake Policy

-Students who choose to retake a course at another institution that they failed (grade of E) at SUNY Cortland are not eligible for Cortland's grading policy in regards to retake.
-The course from the other institution may transfer to meet the degree requirement; however, the failing grade will remain calculated in the student's cumulative GPA.
+If you choose to retake a course at another institution that you failed (grade of E) at SUNY Cortland, you are not eligible for Cortland's grading policy in regards to retake.
+The course from the other institution may transfer to meet the degree requirement; however, the failing grade will remain calculated in your cumulative GPA.

 For fall and spring semesters, you may be eligible to register at another SUNY institution through SUNY Cross Registration and access your financial aid to cover tuition costs.
 Approval for cross-registration is limited and is intended to resolve course conflicts that delay program completion or to allow access to a course that is not offered at SUNY Cortland.
 The Associate Deans are the final campus approval for cross-registration.